SCCI discusses enhancing investment cooperation with Oman Chamber

 The discussions focused on establishing joint frameworks to support business communities in Sharjah and Oman, explore high-potential opportunities within industrial and manufacturing sectors, and promote private sector investment to serve the strategic growth objectives of both sides.

-This was explored at a meeting held at the Sharjah Chamber premises, where Abdallah Sultan Al Owais, Chairman of SCCI, received Saeed bin Ali Al Abri, Chairman of OCCI- North Al Batinah, and his accompanying delegation.
+This was explored at a meeting held at the Sharjah Chamber premises, where H.E.
+Abdallah Sultan Al Owais, Chairman of SCCI, received H.E.
+Eng.
+Saeed bin Ali Al Abri, Chairman of OCCI- North Al Batinah, and his accompanying delegation.

 During the meeting, the Omani delegation invited the Sharjah Chamber to join the second Suhar Investment Forum 2026, set to be held in North Al Batinah, Oman on February 4–5.
 The forum aims to highlight high-value investment opportunities in the industrial sector, covering advanced manufacturing, heavy industries, medical, food, and recycling projects, thereby reinforcing the region’s position as a leading industrial center.